 4. To prepare the onion to be roasted, first cut off both ends and remove the skin.
 Then, slice the onion any which way you desire.
 I chose to slice my onion into strips then lay them on the baking sheet around the Butternut Squash pieces.

-5. Then, cook the Butternut Squash pieces, onion and garlic in the oven until browned and a fork can be inserted easily.
+5. Then, cook the Butternut Squash pieces, onion and garlic in the oven until browned and a fork can be inserted easily, around 45 minutes.

 6. Place all of the garlic, onion and Butternut Squash pieces into a 6-Quart pan.
 Then, using a potato smasher, mash the large chunks into smaller ones.

-7. Measure and add 8-cups of water OR your desired stock to the pot.
+7. Measure and add water to the 6-Quart pot OR your desired stock to the pot.
 I chose to use water and also added Chicken Soup Base.

-8. Using an Emersion Blender, blend the soup until it is completely smooth.
+8. Using an Immersion Blender, blend the soup until it is completely smooth.
 The amount of time this step takes depends upon the size of the Butternut Squash pieces.

-9. Add nutmeg, salt and pepper and then mix well into the soup.
+9. Add 1 tsp nutmeg, salt and pepper and then mix well into the soup.

 10. Bring the Butternut Squash Soup to a simmer and then cook for 30 minutes.